Barca not eyeing January buy as Villa cover

 "The players from the academy, when they have played, have given really great results."

-Villa arrived back in Barcelona on Friday and after a series of tests it was decided to perform an operation on the fractured leg on Monday, Barca said on their website (www.fcbarcelona.com).
+Villa arrived back in Barcelona on Friday and was due to undergo tests to determine when he can have an operation.

-Surgeons were planning to brief the media after the procedure at around 1800 GMT, the club added.

-(Reporting by Iain Rogers, editing by Dave Thompson; To query or comment on this story email sportsfeedback@thomsonreuters.com)
+(Reporting by Iain Rogers, editing by Patrick Johnston; To query or comment on this story email sportsfeedback@thomsonreuters.com)